 Related Post: Make an DIY Christmas Card Using Acetate

-I find it incredible how easily the Cricut Maker cuts thick materials like leather!
+I do find it incredible how easy the Cricut Maker cuts thick materials like leather!
 The cuts are so smooth that it’s hard to believe the little bows aren’t store bought.

 One of my favorite projects that will definitely be making an appearance at every New Year’s Eve Party is this “Pop Fizz Clink” canvas I made with Iron On Vinyl!

-Using Iron On on a canvas is such an easy way to make a large project without having to use regular vinyl and transfer tape (it doesn’t like to stick to prepped canvas!)
+Using HTV on an artist canvas is such an easy way to make a large project.
+Traditional adhesive vinyl won’t stick to a prepped canvas, so iron on vinyl works best!
 The large canvas also makes a statement behind the New Year’s Eve Party Table.